There’s no denying it, cats are masterpieces! Here are some things that cats need to be happy, healthy and content….

 If your cat is an indoor cat then it’s important to bring the outside in for them.
 A cardboard box scattered with leaves from outside with their kibble hidden underneath will be a fun foraging activity for your cat.

 Activity puzzle feeders can be fun too.
 In the wild cats would eat 5-6 meals a day, but when we invite them into our hearts and home we give them one or two a day.
 Puzzle feeders can be good for boredom busting but ensure your cat knows how to use ut as if it’s only enriching if the cat interacts with it – otherwise it’s frustrating.
 Check out Nina Ottoson or Trixie activity centres or you can build your own.
+If you use our cat sitting service be sure to leave them out for us and we will fill up your cat’s kibble with them.

 Cats naturally like high elevated places so you could purchase a cat tree or some shelving – Catastrophic creations have some inventive ideas – just ensure the shelving is secure and they are designed to hold the weight of your cat.
 They ship from the USA so there may be a customs charge.